tarowatanabe/cicada/README.rst

     binary version of `samples/scfg/ngram.bz2`.
   - A word penalty feature which penalize by the number of words in the target side of a derivation.
-  - A rule penalty feature which penaltize by the number of rules in a derivation.
+  - A rule penalty feature which penalize by the number of rules in a derivation.
   - In addition, there exist features already defined for each hierarchical phrase pair.
 For example, see `samples/scfg/grammar.bz2`.